jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 ## Business Tasks
 In this scenario, I am the stakeholder interested in investing in an Airbnb servicing company.
-Airbnb cleaning fees have been increasing over time, and cleaning is the only human element required to operate an Airbnb business.
+The cleaning fees when booking an Airbnb have been increasing over time, and cleaning is the only human element required to operate an Airbnb business.
 I think there is an opportunity to start a servicing company that can improve an Airbnb's operating system.

 Business Task:
 1. How big is the current Airbnb market opportunity in NY?